MissVeronica/um-email-activation-admin-review/README.md

-# UM Email Activation Admin Review
+# UM Email Activation and Admin Review
 Extension to Ultimate Member for two steps of User Registration with both Email Activation and Admin Review before User is accepted.

 ## UM Settings -> General -> Users